 June 17, 2020

-The annual survey—which polled 336 finance professionals and executives this year—provides an unbiased look at the trends and technologies that are shaping the BPM software market.
+The 2020 Pulse of Performance Management Survey—which polled 336 finance professionals and executives this year—examines the trends and technologies that are shaping the BPM software market.
 Synonymous with corporate performance management (CPM) and enterprise performance management (EPM), BPM solutions are defined in the survey as tools that “enable an organization to plan, monitor and execute on its strategy.”
 Modern BPM solutions encompass the full suite of FP&A processes, including budgeting, forecasting, reporting and financial consolidation.

-That’s why BPM software vendors work hard to prioritize their end-user experiences.Vena Solutions, for example, is recognized as one of BPM Partners’ Core Vendors for 2020 with ease of use, product flexibility and quick implementations listed as the solution’s primary strengths.
+That’s why BPM software vendors work hard to prioritize usability.Vena Solutions, for example, is recognized as one of BPM Partners’ Core Vendors for 2020 with ease of use, flexibility and quick implementations listed as strengths.
 Vena earned an overall satisfaction rating of 4.62 out of five in this year’s survey, placing it among BPM’s top five vendors overall.

 Vena’s key usability differentiator is its native Excel interface, which allows both finance and non-finance stakeholders to leverage a solution that's already familiar.
 This feature—along with Vena’s central database, collaborative workflows and seamless source system integrations—makes business planning easier and drives teamwork across the enterprise.

 As integrated, finance-led business planning evolves into standard practice, the need for easy-to-use BPM solutions is only going to increase.
 With user-friendly tools and the agile processes in place, finance teams can plan smarter and lead their companies forward with confidence—while also ensuring the right stakeholders are always engaged in the process.